Akababa/torch2trt/README.md

 Try to specify dynamic sizes in one variable and use it everywhere, rather than calling Tensor.size() on a chain of tensors.
 TRT can get confused and lose track of the dimension in the latter case, while the former keeps the shape inference tree shallow.

+Help TRT avoid layer duplication by caching the results of reshapes and type conversions.
+The fewer layers there are, the easier it is for TRT to optimize.

+Watch out for shape inference explosion in the logs.

 Turn on debug_sync and check the logs for debugging.

 ## Errors